What is Endometriosis?

 Endometriosis is fairly common, affecting around 10 percent of women in their childbearing years.
 Most patients are diagnosed between the ages of 30-40.

-Endometriosis usually feels like severe PMS symptoms, such as:
+Symptoms of endometriosis usually feel like severe PMS symptoms, such as:

-- Chronic pelvic cramping, especially before and during your period
+- Chronic pelvic pain caused by cramping, especially before and during your period

 - Painful bowel movements or urination (if implants are affecting these organs)